Daily Bulletin

 * * * * * * * * * * * * * *

 And finally, our Cardinal Question of the Day . . .
-What do you think happens after we die?
+If you had a magic wand, what’s one thing you’d change about the world?

 Today is an A-Day.
-Today is early release Wednesday, with school dismissing at 1:15.
-Tomorrow will be Cardinal Connections.
+Today and tomorrow will be Cardinal Connections schedule.

 * * * * * * * * * * * * * *

 And finally, our Cardinal Question of the Day . . .
-What is a word that best describes your life?
+If you were a character in a video game, what would your special abilities be?

 Today is a B-Day.
-Today we are on regular Cardinal Connections schedule.
-Tomorrow will be early release Wednesday, with school dismissing at 1:15.
+Today is early release Wednesday, with school dismissing at 1:15.
+Tomorrow will be Cardinal Connections schedule.

 * * * * * * * * * * * * * *

 And finally, our Cardinal Question of the Day . . .
-What is a skill or talent you’d like to learn?
+What’s the best piece of advice you’ve ever received?

 * * * * * * * * * * * * * *